D. L. Ghilchik

-During World War I Ghilchik served as a truck driver on the Italian front.
-He took part in the Art competitions at the 1928 Summer Olympics and 1932 Summer Olympics, competing for Great Britain in the mixed painting, drawing and watercolour categories.
+During World War I, Ghilchik served as a truck driver on the Italian front.
+He took part in the Art competitions at the 1928 Summer Olympics and 1932 Summer Olympics, submitting works in the mixed painting, drawing and watercolour categories.
 He also exhibited his oil paintings widely, notably at the Royal Academy, the New English Art Club and the Royal Society of Portrait Painters.
-His style is thought to have been influenced by Christopher Wood.

 Ghilchik died in Poplar, London, on 24 November 1972.
 Afterwards, his wife emigrated to Australia at age 90, and died in Mosman, Sydney, the following year.